 Tables 1, 2, 3, 4 and 5 list all of the drinking water contaminants that were detected during the most recent sampling for the constituent.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
-The Department allows us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+The State Water Resources Control Board (SWRCB), Division of Drinking Water allows us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of the data, though representative of the water quality, are more than one year old.